sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 You'll want to start your search early.

-Check out the area specific section for more info.
+Check out the area-specific section for more info.

 <section id="Living-Roommates" />